learn-co-curriculum/phase-3-active-record-migrations/README.md

 1) We're going to be using the `activerecord` gem to create a mapping between our database and model.

-2) Take a look at the Gemfile in this directory.
+2) While this is marked as a Readme, fork and clone this repository.
+Take a look at the Gemfile in this directory.
 Be sure to run `bundle install`.

 ## Migrations